-Share America Foundation Board members include Mr. Franks, vice chairman Jimmy Terrell, chairman Mr. Knowles; secretary James Pelt; and Jerry Robinson, Sr., vice president.
+Share America Foundation Board members include Mr. Franks, Vice Chairman Jimmy Terrell, Chairman Gary Knowles, Secretary James Pelt and Jerry Robinson, Sr., Vice President.

 The Pearl and Floyd Franks Scholarship is funded by donations, special events and special projects such as the Share America Foundation’s recent #1 CD – “Americana Youth of Southern Appalachia.”
-The album is #1 on the APD Top 50 Americana Global Albums charts.
-It features 30 youth including previous scholars from Georgia, Tennessee and North Carolina and was released in partnership to radio by AirPlay Direct.
-The project was supported with grants from North Georgia Electric Membership Corporation Foundation, Kiwanis Club of Ringgold and the Wes and Shirley Smith Charitable Endowment.
-Folks may support the effort by donating at www.shareamericafoundation.org or the CD may be downloaded on iTunes, CDBaby, Amazon, and Google Play.
-It is available locally in Ringgold at UnikTings, It’s Sew Time, both on Nashville Street, and Country Traditions-Stuff 4 Less on U.S. 41 south of Ringgold.
+The album was a #1 AirPlay Direct Top 50 Americana Global Albums chart success in 2019 and continues charting in 2020.
+It features 30 youth including previous scholars from Georgia, Tennessee and North Carolina, and was released in partnership to radio by AirPlay Direct.
+The project was also supported with grants from North Georgia Electric Membership Corporation Foundation, Kiwanis Club of Ringgold and the Wes and Shirley Smith Charitable Endowment, and is still available for donation at www.ShareAmericaFoundation.org or through download outlets like Amazon.